zynewave/podium-library/Guides/podium-guide.md

 To enable a control surface, the MIDI input/output connections must be activated in the Podium **Interfaces** dialog.
 Enable the **Detect Mackie compatible control surface** option for each MIDI output that is connected to a control surface.
 Podium will auto-detect any available control surfaces when you power-on the control surface, when you start Podium, or when you reconfigure the MIDI interfaces.
 If you connect the MIDI cables after the control surface is powered-on and Podium is running, the auto-detection will not engage.
 You can then force detection by opening the **Interfaces** dialog and clicking **OK**.

 Some control surfaces support uploading new firmware versions via MIDI.
 To do this with Podium, first disable the **Detect Mackie compatible control surface** option to prevent Podium from activating the control surface.
 Also make sure that neither **Send Timecode (MTC)**, **Send Timing Clock**, or the MIDI metronome is enabled for the MIDI output.
 (For information on metronome configuration, see the **[Metronome](#toc.preferences.metronome)** preferences section.)
-Open the **Device** menu on the project page, point to **Import Hardware Definition** and choose **Generic Effect Device**.
+Select the **Import Hardware Definition...** command in the **Device** menu on the project page, and choose **Generic Effect Device**.
 Select the MIDI output interface for the control surface in the **Import Hardware Definition** dialog and click **OK**.
-Use the **Import File...** command in the **Content** menu and select the MIDI file with the firmware update.
+Use the **Import Media...** command in the **Content** menu and select the MIDI file with the firmware update.
 The imported arrangement should contain a track with one or more stream events.
 Make sure the 'Generic (01)' MIDI mapping is assigned on the main track.
 Follow the instructions for your control surface to put it in firmware update mode, and then start playback in Podium to begin the firmware upload.

 ## <a name="toc.mixerintegration"></a>8.2.
 Mixer Integration